-The Nikon D3 and the Sony Alpha A7R III are two digital cameras that were officially introduced, respectively, in August 2007 and October 2017.
+The Nikon D3 and the Sony Alpha A7R III are two digital cameras that were revealed to the public, respectively, in August 2007 and October 2017.
 The D3 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Sony provides 42.2 MP.
+The Nikon has a resolution of 12.1 megapixels, whereas the Sony provides 42.2 MP.

-An illustration of the physical size and weight of the Nikon D3 and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D3 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Nikon D3 and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is considerably smaller (51 percent) than the Nikon D3.
 Moreover, the A7R III is substantially lighter (50 percent) than the D3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.